 The caterer must bring in all equipment and supplies on the day of the event and they must be removed at the conclusion of the event.
 Advance deliveries will NOT be accepted.

 Water/liquid/ice must be obtained from and disposed of in locations identified by the Building Manager on duty.
 Coffee grounds should be disposed of in trash cans, not sink drains.

 Excess ice must be removed immediately from the event, and disposed of at the direction of the Building Manager on duty.
 Ice should be in tubs and should not be positioned on any floor surface.

 Caterers are expected to clean all spills made by their staff or equipment.

 Caterers must clear all tables and bag all trash after the event.
 Trash cannot be placed in facility trash cans for removal by Space and Events housekeeping.
 Caterers are expected to either remove the trash from the campus in their vehicle or place trash in the designated outdoor trash dumpster/compactor, as directed by the Building Manager on duty.
-Perelman Quadrangle will not supply carts for transport.
+Space and Events will not supply carts for transport.
 A $100 fine will be charged to the credit card on file if the caterer fails to comply with this policy.

 If the facility used is not cleaned up to Space and Events management staff’s satisfaction, a $100 fine will be charged to the client.

 Equipment and prep tables cannot be placed in stairwells and cannot block any means of egress (hallways, doors, restrooms, etc.).
 These items must be kept out of public view.